abhishek-kumar-code/Redfish_Public/Specification.md

 #### Absent resources

 Resources may be either absent or their state unknown at the time a client requests information about that resource.
+For resources that represent removable or optional components, absence provides useful information to clients, as it indicates a capability (e.g. an empty PCIe elot, DIMM socket, or drive bay) that would not be apparent if the resource  simply did not exist.
+This also applies to resources which represent a limited number of items or unconfigured capabilities within an implementation, but this usage should be applied sparingly and should not apply to resources limited in quantity due to arbitrary limits (e.g. an implementation that limits "SoftwareInventory" to a maximum of 20 items should not populate 18 absent resources when only two items are present).

-For removed resources where the URI is expected to remain constant (such as when a fan is removed), the resource should represent the State property of the Status object as "Absent".
-In this circumstance, any required or supported properties for which there is no known value shall be represented as null.
+For resources that provide useful data in an absent state, and where the URI is expected to remain constant (such as when a DIMM is removed from a memory socket), the resource should exist, and should represent the State property of the Status object as "Absent".
+In this circumstance, any required properties for which there is no known value shall be represented as null.
+Properties whose support is based on the configuration choice or the type of component installed (and therefore unknown while in the Absent state), should not be returned.
+Likewise, subordinate resources for a absent resource should not be populated until their support can be determined (e.g. the "Power" and "Thermal" resources under a "Chassis" resource should not exist for an absent Chassis).

 #### Schema variations